csarn/pymatlab/README.txt

 Limitations
 -----------

-The current version lets you transfer int16, int32, int64, float32 and float64
+The current version lets you transfer arrays of any rank between Python and Matlab using the following datatypes: Single and double precision floatpoint numbers.
+Integer numbers of different bit lengths (8-64) unsigned or signed.
-matrices of any rank.
+Complex numbers (single or double precision).
+Logical arrays.
 Any other types will probably fail or give unpredictable results.

 Using pymatlab
 --------------